greenm01/vb4x/docs/vb4x_specs.md

 Starbases require five months (five turns) to construct require a shipyard.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
-Crippled starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.
+Crippled starbases operate at 50% capacity and contribute half their normal morale and SATs to the colony.

 ### 2.4.5 Spaceports